diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

     b = bucket
     cs = array(20) { cup }

-    # check if all the cups can overflow
+    # check if all the cups can overflow the bucket
-    # and reduce the list if necessary
+    # and reject the ones that cause the overflow.
+    #
+    # we have the case b.quantity == b.capacity
+    # in this case we are going to have no cups (empty list)
     cs, _, check = cs.reduce([[], b.capacity, b.quantity]) do |acc, cup|
       cs, max, quantity = acc